Fraction to Decimal Calculator

 If you wish to simply round fractions to the nearest integer you may use our rounding fractions calculator.
 Alternatively, if you deal with complex fractions, you can simplify them using our fraction simplifier, which will reduce the fraction or a mixed number using a common denominator.

 Math can be tricky, and even simple calculations may lead to silly mistakes.
-You can use tools available in the math category to double check if your calculations are correct.
+You can use tools available in the math category (for example percent to fraction calculator) to double check if your calculations are correct.